pavel-krivanek/PharoChipDesigner/README.md

 In this picture, you may see the real chip layout of such inverter.
 Compare it with the inverter constructed in the PharoChipDesigner.

+As you see, it looks much more complicated.
+However, we need to take one fact into account.
+The chip layout design above is based on the TTL logic family.
+I mentioned it fist because the Pharo Chip Designer follows the original kohctpyktop naming and uses "V<sub>CC</sub>" for the power-supply pins.
+This is used for integrated circuits based on bipolar junction transistors.
+The NMOS, PMOS and CMOS families use by default the name "V<sub>DD</sub>".
+The original game is chronologically based at the beginning of the '90s.
+The integrated circuit designs based on TTL logic were already not so common in that time and the name "V<sub>CC</sub>" is very often used in datasheets of components based on CMOS too so we should not take it too seriously.

+So, let's take a step back and let's look at it in the context of MOSFET based integrated circuits.
+From the chip layout design perspective, they look simpler than TTL and are closer to the Pharo Chip Designer experience.

+The bipolar junction transistors used in RTL and TTL families have a visible three-dimensional structure.
+The emitter is surrounded by the base that is surrounded by the collector.
+You can see in the picture above how such structure looks in the microscope from the top view.
+FET use different physical mechanisms for switching.
+The gate (that has a similar purpose as the base in BJT) creates an electric field under itself that forces electrons to move to a bigger distance and they open a conductive channel between the two other transistor ports.
+The size of this channel depends on the voltage level on the gate.

+The basic functionality of the transistor is still the same.
+You need a limiting resistor and measure voltage "above" it.
+In the NMOS circuits that were dominant in times when processors like 6502 or Z80 were created, often uses another transistor on the place of the resistor.
+This transistor is named "pull-up transistor".
+It has a slightly different internal structure (it is in the depletion mode), and it has the opposite behaviour.
+The bigger voltage on the gate causes greater resistance.
+Unfortunately, under the microscope they look the same as standard ( enhancement mode) transistors so to identify them during reverse engineering of the chip layouts is not always straightforward.

+The CMOS technology uses PMOS transistors on the place of the pull-up transistors which brings some other technical advantages and new problems.

+If you omit these pull-up transistors, the Pharo Chip Designer is not so far from the design of old NMOS integrated circuits.
+But it has it should be seen as a unique logic family created for educational purposes with own properties and design principles.

 Solutions
 ---------